 Massages are available on site at a nominal fee.

 On the bike course, our “pits” area is located right before the hairpin, on the left-hand side of the track.

 On the run course, there is one (1) water stop on the Voie Maritime.
 As you run around the Olympic Basin, there are three (3) additional aid stations per lap.
 Please note that sprint athletes will only pass two additional aid stations before reaching the finish line.
 All aid stations will offer water and Pro Circuit products.

 All athletes will receive a participation medal and will be able to print a personalized certificate after the race.
-Plaques are awarded to all winners (top 3) in each age group.

 The Triathlon Esprit de Montréal has a standing policy that all Canadian Olympic athletes, summer or winter, regardless of their sport, receive a complimentary entry to our race.
 Our purpose is not to promote your presence, but rather to invite you to take part in our event.
 We feel privilege to have such accomplished athletes at our race.
 If you are a past olympic or paralympic athlete, please contact us at email@example.com.

 Go to the registration in the Cafeteria in the Athletes' Quarters - big grey building along the Basin.

 Register and receive your packet.
 This will include your swim cap, race bib number and bike number.